elephantscale/internet2-cloud-course-v2/labs/08-containers/docker.md

 ## DOCKER-2: Browser Docker Hub

 * Go to [hub.docker.com](https://hub.docker.com/)
-* Look for some popular images, by searching in search box
+* Look for some popular images by searching in the search box
     * Try these searches:  ubuntu,  apache,  python, mysql

 ---